offbynull/learn/Math/input/input.md

  * 43/2 no -- fails common divisibility test
  * 43/3 no -- fails common divisibility test
  * 43/4=10.75 no
- * 43/5 no -- fails common divisibilitiy test
+ * 43/5 no -- fails common divisibility test
  * 43/6 no -- fails common divisibility test
  * 43/7=6.142 no <-- stop here, quotient is <= divisor